yututi/poppuappu/README.md

 ```

 namespace $poppuappu will bind to Vue object.
-you can display popup as belows.
+you can display popup as belows in your Vue component.
 ```js
 this.$popppuappu.show('some text')
 ```